Information for Parents of Foreign Fee Paying Students

 Mr Trewhella is available 24 hours a day and can be contacted at either 4372790 or 4335823

-2) Problems with school friends or missing home ..see your regular classroom teacher or the Pastoral Care Co-ordinator (Mrs Cates) the ESOL teacher aide
+2) Problems with school friends or missing home ..see your regular classroom teacher or the Pastoral Care Co-ordinator Mrs Pol.

-4) We can also arrange for you to see the Programme Director (Mrs Smith)
+4) We can also arrange for you to see the Programme Director (Mrs Anderson)

 5) If you are still unhappy we will help you to make contact with The International Appeal Authority C/O Ministry of Education P.O.
 Box 1666 Wellington New Zealand The IEAA investigates any breach of the Code of Care for International Students and can take actions on your behalf.

 At Matarau School we recognise that foreign fee paying students have a quite unique set of learning needs – especially in the area of English language.
-Accordingly foreign fee paying students are withdrawn daily for specific ESOL lessons with an ESOL experienced teacher.
+Accordingly foreign fee paying students are withdrawn most days for specific ESOL lessons with an ESOL experienced teacher.

 Page 11 Integration into English speaking classrooms

 At programme’s commencement children will participate in an orientation programme designed to familiarise them with key personnel, layout of the school, avenues for personal support and other important information.
 They will also get the opportunity to meet other international students and visit their home room.
-An assessment will also be made of entry level English language skills Parents and caregivers will be given a tour of the school and will meet key personnel.
-A map of the school and full contact details will be provided.
+An assessment will also be made shortly after they arrive of entry level English language skills.

 Page 12 A few things you should know about Matarau School